RyanSamman/CPIT221/src/markdown/OurProposal3.md

 - **References**.
 Overall, I feel like our references were not strong enough to back up the changes we have proposed.
 If I were in the Dean or Coordinator's place, I would be expecting thorough research into the pros and cons of each point before I would be comfortable implementing real changes.

 - **Audio Quality**.
 My audio quality wasn't great throughout the presentation, and I have been struggling with audio in my videos for a while.
-I recently bought a new , and will not be making this mistake in the future!
+I recently bought a new, and will not be making this mistake in the future!

 To this day, our discussion channels for the task remain on our discord.
 This is to serve as a reminder of our teamwork for this proposal, and a hallmark for our future teamwork together.